garagehive/garagehive.github.io/docs/garagehive-onlinebooking-setup.md

       - **Contact Information** - On the last page of the Online Booking form, customers are asked to provide their contact details.
 You can customise what information is required by adjusting the following fields:
         - **Contact Name Request Option:** Choose between requesting just the name, or a combination of title, first name, and last name.
-        - **Address Request Option:** Select whether to request only the house number or the full address.
+        - **Address Request Option:** Select whether to request only the house number and postcode or the full address.
         - **Phone No. Mandatory:** Decide whether the customer must provide a phone number.

          ![](media/garagehive-customer-information.png)